chill-utility/chill-utility.github.io/content/terms-of-use/index.md

 ## Service presentation and objectives

-Chill Utility" services provide access to a range of features in addition to those already available on the Discord platform (Discord Inc.), making it easier to manage your Discord servers and their members.
+"Chill Utility" services provide access to a range of features in addition to those already available on the Discord platform (Discord Inc.), making it easier to manage your Discord servers and their members.
 Features can be easily configured through the application.

-Various features are available on the application, including :
+Various features are available on the application, including:

-A level system
-A bump reminder system
+- A bump reminder system
-Moderation commands
+- Moderation commands
-Vanity functionality
+- Vanity functionality
-A mini-game counter
+- A counter mini-game

 ## Application access

 Access to the application requires installation on the Discord platform (Discord Inc.).
-Settings can be made directly via the application.
+Settings can be made via the application.

 [For maintenance or breakdown reasons, access to the application may be suspended for a fixed or indefinite period.
 You can find all the information you need on our Support page.](https://discord.gg/aKfgpbvADh)